 This is triggered, for example, by the Change of Supplier event.
 This triggers a change at the GSP Group for a given Supplier.

-4.1.3A AMVLP starts or stops trading in a GSP Group
+[P376]4.1.3A AMVLP or VLP starts or stops trading in a GSP Group

 This is triggered, for example, by the Change of AMVLP event.